Maxltrm/gentoo-buildserver/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: servers
+    - hosts: localhost
       roles:
-         - { role: username.rolename, x: 42 }
+        - { role: gentoo-buildserver, build_dir: /var/builds, build_profile: nas }

 License
 -------